andrewwilkinsonLR/git_practice/organizations/option4/README.md

 Additionally, when someone transfers to another part of the organization, simply move the user to another organization in Liferay Commerce and there's no need to hassle with updating the user's individual roles and permissions.
 For example, a B2B company can quickly and easily add or remove access to account information when there are sales network personnel changes, by simply changing the user's organizational membership.

-Below, we'll demonstrate using Organizations to create a sales network.
+Next, we'll illustrate each of these aspects of using Organizations to create a sales network.

 ## Mirror Real-World Organizational Hierarchies